damiancipolat/IntiveFDV-Fullstack-JS-Challenge/Server/README.md

 query.
 - Use GitHub to store and version your code

+#### Development details:
+To create this project use the "tweet" module of npm to consume the Twitter streaming API, also use the ExpressJS framework to create the api rest.
+As a database I use MongoDB.

+The MongoDB server that I use whas MongoLab.

 #### To install and run:
-Follow this instruction to instal proyect dependencies and run the server.
+Follow this instruction to instal the proyect dependencies and run the server.

 ```sh
 $ cd Server